Net of Compassion is a faith based collaborative effort of many volunteer groups bringing vital support services to people in need.

 Since it’s inception in 2010, Net of Compassion has been providing an opportunity for many volunteer groups and people of faith to come together to save the lives of the city's most vulnerable population.
-This community organization is overseen and driven by a highly committed man of God, who overcame his own lifelong battle with substance abuse.
-Director Richie Gonzalez and his team now run an extensive outreach effort in Worcester, Massachusetts.
-Clients include men and women struggling with active addiction, prostitution, homelessness and those living with mental illness symptoms.
-The volunteers of Net of Compassion help by forming a safety net of support for these folks, providing peer support, food, clothing, intensive recovery counseling and many other services.
+This community organization is overseen and driven by Richie Gonzalez, a highly committed man of God, who overcame his own lifelong battle with substance abuse.
+Directors Richie and Elizabeth Gonzalez and their team of volunteers run an extensive outreach effort in Worcester, Massachusetts for men and women struggling with active addiction, prostitution, homelessness and those living with mental illness symptoms.
+The volunteers of Net of Compassion help by forming a safety net of support for these folks, providing peer support, food, clothing, recovery counseling and many other services.
 Mr. Gonzalez and his wife Elizabeth are also ordained ministers, offering spiritual guidance and times of prayer during Net of Compassion outreach activities.
-Net of Compassion is truly a web of many talented individuals coming together for the people of the street.
 Through relationships with Richie and his team, many now have the opportunity to restore their faith and get reconnected to a healthy and productive life.

 "So I went down to the potter’s house and saw him working with clay at the wheel.
 He was making a pot from clay.
 But there was something wrong with the pot.
 So the potter used that clay to make another pot.
 With his hands he shaped the pot the way he wanted it to be.
 Then this message from the Lord came to me: “Family of Israel, you know that I can do the same thing with you.
 You are like the clay in the potter’s hands, and I am the potter.
 This message is from the Lord."
 Jeremiah 18:3-6